-If there are mobile operations on a high-speed travel lane of a multi-lane divided highway, arrow panels should be used.
+If there are mobile operations on a high-speed travel lane of a multilane divided highway, arrow panels should be used.

-For mobile operations that move at speeds less than 5 km/h (3 mph), mobile signs or stationary signing that is periodically retrieved and repositioned in the advance warning area may be used.
+For mobile operations that move at speeds less than 4 km/h (3 mph), mobile signs or stationary signing that is periodically retrieved and repositioned in the advance warning area may be used.

-At higher speeds, vehicles may be used as components of the TTC zones for mobile operations.
-Appropriately colored and marked vehicles with signs, flags, high-intensity rotating, flashing, oscillating, or strobe lights, truck-mounted attenuators, and arrow panels or portable changeable message signs may follow a train of moving work vehicles.
+At higher speeds, vehicles may be used as components of the temporary traffic control zones for mobile operations.
+Appropriately colored and marked vehicles with signs, flags, rotating/strobe lights, truck-mounted attenuators, and arrow panels or portable changeable message signs may follow a train of moving work vehicles.

 For some continuously moving operations, such as street sweeping and snow removal, a single work vehicle with appropriate warning devices on the vehicle may be used to provide warning to approaching road users.
-Standard:

-Mobile operations that move at speeds greater than 30 km/h (20 mph), such as pavement marking operations, shall have appropriate devices on the equipment (that is, high-intensity rotating, flashing, oscillating, or strobe lights, signs, or special lighting), or shall use a separate vehicle with appropriate warning devices.
+Mobile operations that move at speeds greater than 30 km/h (20 mph), such as pavement marking operations, shall have appropriate devices on the equipment (that is, rotating lights, signs, or special lighting), or shall use a separate vehicle with appropriate warning devices.